WWI Belgium Battlefields and War Graves

 and profound, with over ten thousand graves… It's a powerful reminder of the

-sacrifices made by so many young people for our freedom.”
+sacrifices made by so many young people for our freedom we enjoy today.”

 which tells the powerful story of World War I and what happened in the Ypres